iholloma/crdh/_essays/v01-13-growing-strong.md

 groups emerged many of the white learned men, represented in this graph, were unable or unwilling to belong to multiple groups.

-Observing the diversity of groups in the graph results from the assignment of type indicated by different colors in the graph.
+The diversity of groups in the graph can be observed in the assignment of type indicated by different colors in the graph.
 The primary purpose of organizations offers a useful way to visualize the diversity of types of organizations in this period.
 Using the federal